-Open top containers are a type of shipping container that is used for items that are too large to be loaded into a regular sized shipping container.
+Open top containers serve similar storage/transport purposes as regular shipping containers, however, are able to accommodate much larger objects.
+They are a type of shipping container that is used for items that are too large to be loaded into a regular sized shipping container.

 These containers are manufactured from corrugated steel and generally have a wood floor.
 The top of the container is open and is covered with a strong rubber tarpaulin rather than a solid roof.

 The tarpaulin is secured with removable bows to hold it in place and features a door header that swivels outwards to allow for loading from the top or the end.
 The roof bows not only support the tarpaulin but also increase stability to the container.